Tap the text to show or hide reading controls.

 Hm?

-But then a very fundamental question flickered across my mind.
+But then a very basic question flickered across my mind.

 Why did Arne VII come out demonified, in the first place?